strawhatrag/react-hangman-game/README.md

 You can customize the game by adjusting the following options:

-- Maximum allowed wrong guesses (default is 6).
+- Maximum allowed wrong guesses.
 - Gallows images for different stages of the hangman.

 These options are defined in the `Hangman` component's `defaultProps` at the beginning of the `Hangman.js` file.